kingsdigitallab/alice-thornton/frontend/posts/blog/2023-01-30-last-days-charlesI.md

   - monarchy
   - letters
 ---
-Today is the anniversary of the execution of Charles I, which took place on 30 January 1649.
+We are nearing the anniversary of the execution of Charles I, which took place on 30 January 1649.
 For Alice Thornton, looking back on this c.1669 when writing *Book 1: The First Book of My Life*, Charles I was a 'martyr' who was 'cruelly murdered by the hands of blasphemous rebels, his own subjects, at Whitehall, London, the 30th of January 1649'.[^1] Alice was from a royalist family, the Wandesfords, and maintained this